martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

         * Select the public key that you plan to use for this bastion host.
 The key is used for connecting to the host.
     * Click **Create**

-### Capture Instance Details
+### Capture Bastion Instance Details
-Once the instance creation is complete, save the key information required to access the cluster:
+Once the Bastion creation is complete, save the key information required to access the cluster:
 * **Public IP Address**
 * **Private IP Adress**
 * **Internal FQDN**